 “We need a user interface that facilitates the steps we go through when we build a planogram.
 For example, keyboard shortcuts that enable us to reduce and increase our Share Of Shelf in one click.
 It’s like a little trick.
 And having the capacity to manage the product database more easily can save us a lot of time.”

 3) Instant analytics to support retailers

-To optimize sell-ins and sell-outs, field sales and category managers must evaluate finance and merchandising KPIs to give their client a holistic view of the effect of their planogram on the sales of the entire category.
+To optimize sell-ins and sell-outs, field sales and category managers must evaluate finance and retail merchandising KPIs to give their client a holistic view of the effect of their planogram on the sales of the entire category.
 That means that CG firms’ teams must be able to import sales data into their planogram software to run reports that merge their theoretical approach to the perfect shelves with real-life metrics.
 This analytical feature is a way for CPG companies to implement smart simplicity amongst their field and merchandising forces.
-Statistics such as the number of SKUs, profit margin, product turnaround time, and so on, help them make more accurate recommendations to their clients and support their discussions.
+Statistics such as the number of SKUs, profit margin, product turnaround time, and so on, help them make more accurate recommendations and support their discussions with their clients, be they retail merchandising managers working at the headquarters or store managers.
 Besides, the space planning software should enable them to generate reports automatically which they can share with their clients in Excel format.